quadsquad193/phantomboreas/backend/docs/running-tests.md

-# Setup

-Running tests
+# Running the Test Suite

 ### How to

-Within your `virtualenv`, use `pip` to install the project and its packages in editable mode.
-See `setup.py` for details about which "packages" are exposed.
+You can use `pip` to install the project and its packages in editable mode within your `virtualenv` during development.

+> If `phantomboreas` is installed as a `site-package` and you wish to test against that, you don't need to do the below.

 ```
 pip install -e .
 ```

-Then, you may use `pytest` to run each services' (or packages') test suite.
-For example...
+Then use `pytest` to run the test suite, located the `spec` directory.

 ```
-py.test openalprservice
+py.test spec/
 ```

-Some tests require the use of Redis.
-Be sure to have a server running!

 ### Notes